 ACTSA is working to help bring about a fair, prosperous and equal Zimbabwe.
 We work in solidarity with the trade union movement and wider civil society for justice, rights and development for all Zimbabweans.

 An end to human rights violations.

 The right of Zimbabwean people to shape the country’s new constitution.

-International support to rebuild and develop Zimbabwe based on clear evidence of the restoration of democracy and rights before government to government aid is resumed and with a democratically elected government and representative civil society setting the priorities.
+International support to rebuild and develop Zimbabwe based on clear evidence of the restoration of legitimate governance and human rights before aid to the government is resumed.

 European targeted measures against those involved in human rights violations to be retained until our Zimbabwean and southern Africa partners advise otherwise.

 Zimbabweans in Britain to have the right to work and education and to be able to return to Zimbabwe without loss of status in Britain.

 ACTSA’s position on Zimbabwe is based on its values and objectives and on its history in the struggle against apartheid and for human rights and development for Southern Africa.

 Itai Dzamara, a prominent human rights activist, was abducted in broad daylight on 9 March 2015.